DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/10-kubernetes/homework.md

 ## Question 8 (optional)

-Run `kubectl get hpa php-apache --watch` command to monitor how the autoscaler performs.
+Run `kubectl get hpa credit-card-hpa --watch` command to monitor how the autoscaler performs.
 Within a minute or so, you should see the higher CPU load; and then - more replicas.
 What was the maximum amount of the replicas during this test?